-- 1. Where any proposed site in a subdivision application includes more than one land unit, the subdivision rules which apply to the proposed site are the rules for the land unit which forms the greatest part of the proposed site. - 2.
-Where part of any site falls into a settlement area, that part of the site that is located in the settlement area may be subdivided out as one site provided it meets the minimum site size for the settlement area.
-That part of the site that is not located in the settlement area must also meet the minimum site size for the relevant land unit.
+- A subdivision application may propose to create a new site which is affected by two or more land unit classifications.
+Where this occurs, the proposed site is required to meet the subdivision rules for the land unit which covers the greatest part of the proposed site. - Where any proposed site in a subdivision application includes more than one land unit, the subdivision rules which apply to the proposed site are the rules for the land unit which forms the greatest part of the proposed site. - Where part of any site falls into a settlement area, that part of the site which is located in the settlement area may be subdivided out as one site provided it meets the minimum site size for the settlement area even if the site does not comply with the minimum area for the settlement area in table 12.3.
+In addition, that part of the site which is not located in the settlement area must also meet the minimum site size for the relevant land unit, is not subject to the minimum site size for the relevant land unit(s).